RobTillaart/ADG2128_RT/README.md

 In total this makes 96 switches.

 The device can operate in two modi, direct (transparent) or latched (delayed) mode.
-In the first setting a switch on or off will be visible immediately, while the latch mode waits until they can all be switched simultaneously.
+In the direct mode a switch on or off will be visible immediately, while the latch mode waits until they can all be switched simultaneously.

 The device has a reset line that can be "pulsed LOW" which will reset